 G1 Red sandstone, Grinshill

 G3 Indurated bleached sandstone, Grinshill

 GB1 Red sandstone with barite, Gallantry Bank

 GB3 Red sandstone, Gallantry Bank

 GB4 Bleached sandstone, Gallantry Bank

-AE1 Red mudstone, Alderley Edge
+AE 1 Red mudstone, Alderley Edge

 AE2 Green mudstone, Alderley Edge

 AE31 Bleached sandstone, Alderley Edge

 AE32 Bleached sandstone with malachite, Alderley Edge

-AE 5 Red sandstone with barite, Alderley Edge
+AE5 Red sandstone with barite, Alderley Edge

 AE8 Malachite stained conglomerate with barite, Alderley Edge

 AE9 Light-brown pebbly sandstone, Alderley Edge

 AE11 Light-brown sandstone, Alderley Edge

 AE13 Vein material, Engine Vein Mine, Alderley Edge

 tion spectrophotometry.
 It can be seen that the tabulated major element contents are generally lower than those for the Wilkesley samples.
 This is a reflection of the coarser-grained nature of the sediments and their correspondingly higher quartz contents.
 Especially notable are the low CaO and MgO contents, which reflect the almost complete absence of carbonate and sulphate cements (except for barite).
-The trace element values for the samples from Gallantry Bank and Grinshill are similar to those for the Wilkesley sediments, while those from Alderley Edge are frequently much higher, indicative of the more extensive mineralization occurring at Alderley Edge.
-The trace element contents of the Alderley Edge sample show the mineralization to be dominantly copper, with subsidiary enrichment in lead and zinc.
+The trace element values for the samples from Gallantry Bank and Grinshill are similar to those for the Wilkesley sediments, while those from Alderley Edge are frequently much nigher, indicative of the more extensive mineralization occurring at Alder-.ey Edge.
+The trace element contents of the Alderley Edge sample show the minralization to be dominantly copper, ith subsidiary enrichment in lead and inc.

-Analysis of samples for uranium from both Wilkesley and the mineralized areas by the delayed neutron activation method showed uniformly low U contents, commonly in the range 1-3 ppm, with a highest value of 5.5 ppm.
+Analysis of samples for uranium from from a few localities but uranium has oth Wilkesley and the mineralized areas not been recorded to any great extent, by the delayed neutron activation method showed uniformly low U contents, commonly in the range 1-3 ppm, with a highest value of 5.5 ppm.
 U values tend to be slightly higher in the finer-grained sediments.
 Analysis of ore material from Alderley Edge similarly showed U contents below 3 ppm.